lab1092/blender-manual_ja/manual/modifiers/generate/array.rst

 Merge
-   If enabled, vertices in each copy will be merged with vertices in the next copy that are within the given :guilabel:`Distance`.
+   If enabled, vertices in each copy will be merged with vertices in the next copy that are within the given *Distance*.

 First Last
-   If enabled **and** :guilabel:`Merge` is enabled, vertices in the first copy will be merged with vertices in the last copy (this is useful for circular objects).
+   If enabled **and** *Merge* is enabled, vertices in the first copy will be merged with vertices in the last copy (this is useful for circular objects).

    +-------------------------------------------------------------------+-----------------------------------------------------------+